List of awards and nominations received by Caetano Veloso

-Caetano Veloso is a Brazilian composer, singer and guitarist who has released over twenty studio albums and received various awards and nominations, including two Grammy Awards out of five nominations and eleven Latin Grammy Awards from twenty-eight nominations.
+Caetano Veloso is a Brazilian composer, singer and guitarist who has released over twenty studio albums and received various awards and nominations, including three Grammy Awards out of six nominations and thirteen Latin Grammy Awards from thirty nominations.

 Veloso has received five Grammy Award nominations, including three for Best World Music Album, winning two of them for Livro in 2000 and João Voz e Violão in 2001.

 At the Latin Grammy Awards, Veloso has won several times in the categories within the Portuguese language field, including Best MPB Album three times, Best Brazilian Song twice and Best Brazilian Rock Album once.
 Plus, he has been nominated for Album of the Year twice, for Livro in 2000 and Especial Ivete, Gil e Caetano in 2012 and for Song of the Year twice, for "Um Abraçaço" and "A Bossa Nova É Foda" in 2013 and 2014 respectively.

 Additionally, he was received awards for his work in film scores, including the Grande Prêmio do Cinema Brasileiro for Best Score for Orfeu in 2000 and the Best Music award for O Quatrilho at the Havana Film Festival in 1995.